-- Submitting Service Jobs on page 89
+- Submitting Service Jobs

-- Submitting Service Jobs in MCM on page 89
+- Submitting Service Jobs in MCM

-- Managing Service Jobs on page 90
+- Managing Service Jobs

 Submitting Service Jobs

 There is a new option to qsub, "-s" which can take either a 'y' or 'n' (yes or no, respectively).
 When "-s y" is present, then the job is marked as a service job.